-- Glucose-6-phospate dehydrogenase (G6PD) deficiency—G6PD is an enzyme that is necessary for RBC survival and, if deficient, RBCs come into contact with certain substances in the blood stream, the cells rupture and die.
+- Glucose-6-phospate dehydrogenase (G6PD) deficiency—G6PD is an enzyme that is necessary for RBC survival and, if deficient, RBCs come into contact with certain substances in the blood, the cells rupture and get destroyed.
 Those substances could include naphthalene, antimalarial medications, or fava beans.
 G6PD deficiency may be diagnosed with a test for its activity.

 - Pyruvate kinase deficiency—pyruvate kinase is another enzyme important for RBC survival and its deficiency causes significant anemia.
 It is a rare disease that may be diagnosed with a test for the enzyme activity.

 Since some of these inherited forms may have mild symptoms, they may first be detected on a routine complete blood count (CBC) and blood smear, which can reveal various abnormal results that give clues as to the cause.
 Follow-up tests are then usually performed to make a diagnosis.
 Some of these include:

 - DNA analysis—not routinely done but can be used to help diagnose hemoglobin variants, thalassemia, and to determine carrier status

 - G6PD test—to detect deficiency in this enzyme

 - Osmotic fragility test—detects RBCs that are more fragile than normal, which may be found in hereditary spherocytosis

 These genetic disorders cannot be cured, but often the symptoms resulting from the anemia may be alleviated with treatment as necessary.